jarxorg/tree/README.md

 ## Features

-- Parses json/yaml of unknown structure to get to nodes in a chain expression.
+- Parses json/yaml of unknown structure to get to nodes with fluent interface.
 - Syntax similar to Go standard and map and slice.
 - Find function can be specified the [Query](#query) expression.
 - Edit function can be specified the [Edit](#edit) expression.
 - Bundled 'tq' that is a portable command-line JSON/YAML processor.

+## Road to 1.0

+- Placeholders in query.
+- Merging nodes.

 ## Syntax